kuba-lakrystian/BankModel/README.md

 1. **feature_selection** - True/False - True means that **train.py** script will return results of feature selection, without any model.
 It is intended to manually choose important variables based on 5 algorithms: Information Value, Recursive Feature Elimination, Extratrees Classifier, Chi Square statistics and L1 regression.
 Also, VIF for multicollinearity is produced.
 It is intended to choose variables in expert-based approach
 2. **opt_model** - True/False - If you also want to develop additional simplified model, where less important variables from the first one are excluded (based on feature_importance of initial xgboost model)
 3. **garbage_model** - True/False - If True, additional analysis is launched where all variables from the step 1  (feature_selection) are used to double-chech whether any significant variable was excluded.

+Local settings for model training in **train.py** in **fit** function:
+1. **bayesian_optimisation** - True/False - True denotes that Bayesian Optimisation will be used to tune hyperparameters, with Precision-Recall AUC as a measure.
+2. **random_search** - True/False - True denotes that Random Search will be used to tune hyperparameters, with Precision-Recall AUC as a measure.
+3. **apply_smote** - True/False - If True, SMOTE algorithm will be used to transform train sample before a model is calculated.
+This is due to highly imbalanced dataset.

+False for both **bayesian_optimisation** and **random_search** means that a model with hyperparameters saved in **train_ml_model.py** in **current_hyperparameters** will be used.

+You can use only one method at the same time.
+It means, if **bayesian_optimisation** and **random_search** at the same time, only Bayesian Optimisation will be launched.

+**Output**

+As a result, xgb_model is serialized and saved in **data/trained_instances** folder.

+Besides, in the console, you can see measures printed for train, test and OOT samples:

+1. ML measures: ROC AUC, Gini, Precision-Recall AUC, Accuracy, F1 Score, Balanced accuracy, Precision, Recall, as well as Confusion matrix.
+2. CRM measures: Hit Rate calculated on entire sample, as well as Hit Rates on top 2.5%, 5%, 10% of customers with the highest probabilities from the model, respectively.
+For those subsamples, Lift is additionally calculated, which is estimated as HR_topx%sumsample/HT_entirepopulation.

+IMPORTANT NOTICE: in order to calculate measures in the step 1, the following cut-off is considered: the smallest probability in top 5% subsample of train population.